Facebook Tips & Strategies

 The Hard Truth: You Can't Actually Change an Existing Ad Account's Time Zone

-Let's get this out of the way right now: you cannot edit the time zone or currency of an ad account after it has been created.
-There is no hidden menu or special request form that will let you do it.
-These two settings are permanently locked in the moment you create the account.
+Let’s get this out of the way right now: you cannot edit the time zone or currency of an ad account after it has been created.
+There is no hidden menu or special request form that allows you to do this.
+These two settings are permanently locked once the account is created.

-Why is it locked?
-Largely because of the reporting and billing implications mentioned above.
-Changing a time zone retroactively could corrupt historical data and create complicated billing inconsistencies.
-To avoid that chaos, Meta made the decision permanent.
+Why?
+Mainly because of the reporting and billing implications mentioned above.
+Changing a time zone retroactively could corrupt historical data and cause complex billing discrepancies.
+To prevent that chaos, Meta made the decision to lock these settings permanently.

-So, what's a marketer to do?
-The only solution is to create a brand-new ad account with the correct settings and migrate your advertising efforts over.
-While it sounds like a hassle, it's a clean break that prevents future headaches.
-The rest of this guide will show you exactly how to do this smoothly.
+So, what’s a marketer to do?
+The only solution is to create a new ad account with the correct settings and migrate your advertising efforts over.
+Though it may seem like a hassle, it’s a clean break that avoids future headaches.
+The rest of this guide will walk you through how to do this smoothly.

 Step-by-Step Guide: Creating a New Ad Account with the Correct Time Zone